-As many as 35% of all drivers injured or killed on Australian roads test positive to one or more psychoactive substance.
+As many as 35 per cent of all drivers injured or killed on Australian roads test positive to one or more psychoactive substance.
 Cannabinoids such as delta-9-tetrahydroannabinol (THC) are the most frequently detected substances among affected drivers.
 Cannabis use results in slowed reaction time and concurrent increased brake time, reduced memory capacities, inappropriate signalling, increased lane deviation and reduced attention abilities, all of which translates to a higher overall accident risk compared to unimpaired drivers.

 Changes in government legislation has allowed medicinal cannabis to be prescribed to patients.
 As such there is a growing industry in terms of the development of new compounds containing different cannabinoids.
 Most medicines contain either the cannabinoids THC or cannabidiol (CBD).